Health Emergencies

 • Monitor the victim and perform CPR if the victim becomes unresponsive or is not breathing normally.

-• If there is an Automatic External Defibrillator (AED) present, open the AED and follow the AED’s instructions.
+• If there is an automated external defibrillator (AED) present, open the AED, and follow the AED’s instructions.

 Stroke